Bashar-samahy/Secure-Web-App-with-Public-Proxy-Private-Backend-on-AWS-using-Terraform/README.md

-# 🚀 TF-PROJECT-TEST: Terraform AWS Infrastructure
+# 🚀 TF-PROJECT: Terraform AWS Infrastructure

 Welcome to **TF-PROJECT**!
 This project uses Terraform to provision a multi-tier AWS infrastructure including VPC, subnets, security groups, EC2 instances, and an Application Load Balancer.